openvinotoolkit/geti-sdk/README.md

 in your terminal, and simply running the scripts like any other python script.

 ### Jupyter Notebooks
-In addition, the [notebooks](notebooks/README.md) folder contains jupyter notebooks with example use cases for the `geti_sdk`.
-To run the notebooks, make sure to first install the requirements for this using `pip install -r requirements/requirements-notebooks.txt`
+In addition, the [notebooks](notebooks/README.md) folder contains Jupyter notebooks with example use cases for the `geti_sdk`.
+To run the notebooks, make sure that the requirements for the notebooks are installed in your Python environment.
+If you have not installed these when you were installing the SDK, you can install them at any time using
+`pip install -r requirements/requirements-notebooks.txt`

 Once the notebook requirements are installed, navigate to the `notebooks` directory in